 Nursery 2020 to 2021

 Our outside area will be available to the children in all weathers.
 This means that they will need to come to school with appropriate clothing for outdoor learning.
 During autumn and winter, children will need a warm, waterproof coat, a hat, scarf and gloves and suitable shoes for outside.
 Please don’t send your child in their best coats as it is very likely they will get dirty...we have a mud kitchen, drawing, painting and lots more fun provision for them to access outdoors.
+As the weather improves the children will need sun hats and sun cream applying before they come t school.

 Children will be encouraged to bring minimal items into school.
 We will ask them to bring a labelled water bottle into school on the first day back.
 We request that this is left in school for us to clean and refill at the start of each day.
 You can bring a small labelled bag with a spare change of clothes if you think your child may have the odd toileting accident.